d-tear/Image-Analysis-Pipeline-for-Tunable-assembly-of-protein-microdomains-in-living-vertebrate-embryos-/README.md

 This repository contains FIJI and Python scripts used to analyze GFP-ELP assembly inside of zebrafish embryos.
 The code was used in the publication "Tunable assembly of protein-microdomains in living vertebrate embryos"

-Pipeline 1: FIJI Macro and Python code for Particles Sizes in 6hpf zebrafish embryos (Figure 4 b,c in manuscript).
+Pipeline 1: FIJI Macro and Python code for Particles Sizes in 4 ~ 5 hpf zebrafish embryos (Figure 4 b,c in manuscript).

 Code: zebrafish_analysis.ijm, Column_Add.py (Python 3)